titon/toolkit/docs/en/development/js/base.md

             <td>boolean</td>
             <td>
                 Whether the instance is currently enabled or not.
-                Disabled plugins will not trigger events or functionality.
+                Disabled modules will not trigger events or functionality.
                 Can be toggled through <code>enable()</code> and <code>disable()</code> methods.
             </td>
         </tr>